dabigatran

 What should I avoid while taking dabigatran?

 Avoid activities that may increase your risk of bleeding or injury.
-Use extra care to prevent bleeding while shaving or brushing your teeth.
+Use extra care while shaving or brushing your teeth.

 What are the possible side effects of dabigatran?

-Also seek emergency medical attention if you have symptoms of a spinal blood clot: back pain, numbness or muscle weakness in your lower body, or loss of bladder or bowel control.
+Also seek emergency medical attention if you have symptoms of a spinal blood clot: back pain, numbness, tingling, muscle weakness in your lower body, or loss of bladder or bowel control.

 Call your doctor at once if you have: